apetenchea/cdroot/source/_posts/the-sleeping-barber.md

 ![Barber Shop](https://raw.githubusercontent.com/apetenchea/cdroot/master/source/_posts/the-sleeping-barber/media/barber-shop.svg)

 In order to shape the problem further, we are going to assume that the barber shop has a limited number of chairs in the waiting room.
 If a customer enters the shop and all chairs are occupied, he leaves the shop.
+Furthermore, before going to sleep, the barber sets an alarm clock that wakes him up when it's time to close the shop.

 ## Race conditions